ShiftLeftSecurity/scan-docs/docs/integrations/gitlab.md

 # Integration with GitLab CI

-ShiftLeft Scan is available for all GitLab CI users including the free users.
+Scan is available for all GitLab CI users including the free users.
 In addition, it is possible to configure scan to add notes/comments to merge requests.

 Simply add the below section to your `.gitlab-ci.yml` file